-Locally grown using organic practices by Valley Flora Farm (Langlois), Ocean Air Farm (Ft.
-Dick, CA) and Norm Lehne Garden & Orchards (Roseburg), and coming to you from one of the three, based on the time of year.
+Locally grown using organic practices by Valley Flora Farm (Langlois) and Ocean Air Farm (Ft.
+Dick, CA), and coming to you from one or the other, usually based on the size of the harvest and the time of year.

 Varieties can include White Russian, Red Russian, Red Ursa, or Siberian, and vary depending on the farm and the season.
 Red Ursa has meaty leaves complemented by a sweet stem; Siberian Kale is very tender, with mild, green leaves; White Russian Kale has tender green frilly leaves with white ribs – the Red Russian is similar, but with red ribs.